LisaTorro/Progress-Tracker-App/README.md

 - A button to add a new task/sticky note.
 - Each sticky note has a text box that can be edited.
 - The sticky note can be moved to a new column using the left or right arrows.

+# Features - v1.1
+- Added labels to the edit window
+- Made edit window resizable
+- replaced TextFields with TextAreas in edit window